Chronic Pain Focus:

 - Learn and engage with the full range of clinical pain problems and multidisciplinary approaches to diagnose and manage chronic pain available during this month.

 - Pre-arrange any absences with Pain track faculty coordinator in person or at 206-598-4282.

 - Communicate any unexpected absences to the Pain track faculty coordinator at 206-598-4282.

 The first day and the last day of the rotation is an all-day Didactic Session with all Chronic Care Clerkship students, including Palliative Care, Geriatrics, and Rehabilitation Medicine tracks.

-Students in the Chronic Pain focus also have focus-specific didactics and will spend time with different clinical programs.
+Students in CONJ 695 also have focus-specific didactics and will spend time with different clinical programs.
 Please refer to the Chronic Pain Schedule for times and locations.